slidesk/slidesk/plugins/keyboard/README.md

 }
 ```

-Keys correspond to the keyboard's key and values correspond to action ("next" or "previous").
+Keys correspond to the keyboard's key and values correspond to action ("next", "previous", "fullscreen", ...).

 WARNING: `keyboard` does not be loaded with `keyboard-notes`